Quick CV Dropoff

 Ample job opportunities

-As a legal locum, while searching for a long-term position, you get exposure to new organisations and locations.
-We have a strong record of supporting candidates moving from locum roles to permanent employment.
+As a legal locum, while searching for a long-term position, you get exposure to new organisations and locations, giving your CV and experience points a significant boost.
+We have a strong record of supporting candidates moving from locum roles to permanent employment, and vice versa.

 Many candidates wrongly believe that locum work stalls career progression.
 Instead, there are opportunities to accept more responsibility, delve into other areas of law to broaden your experience and climb to a more senior role.
 Take a look at our blog which delves into progression as a legal locum.